dogweather/forkful/content/en/cpp/dates-and-times/converting-a-date-into-a-string.md

   \ a\u2026"
 lastmod: '2024-03-13T22:45:00.367870-06:00'
 model: gpt-4-1106-preview
-summary: "Converting a date to a string in C++ turns a date object into a readable\
+summary: Converting a date to a string in C++ turns a date object into a readable text format.
-  \ text format.
-It's key for displaying dates to users and for logging events in\
-  \ a\u2026"
 title: Converting a date into a string
 weight: 28
 ---